 Harvey Guzzini Medusa Table Lamp

-Materials: Conical chromed metal (iron) base.
-Brown degrading acrylic mushroom lampshade, white on the inside.
+Materials: Round & conical brushed metal (aluminium) base.
+Galvanised lid on the bottom.
+White acrylic mushroom lampshade.
 Chrome ornamental screw on top.
 Some metal parts.
 3 Bakelite sockets.

 Electricity: 3 bulbs E14, 3 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 But white or frosted bulbs gives the most beautiful result.